Concordia University Ann Arbor

 Concordia University Ann Arbor (CUAA) is the Ann Arbor, Michigan, campus of Concordia University Wisconsin, a private Lutheran university in Mequon, Wisconsin.
 As part of Concordia University, it is accredited by the Higher Learning Commission.

-Concordia University Ann Arbor's 187 acre campus sits on the banks of the Huron River, about ten minutes outside downtown Ann Arbor, Michigan.
+Concordia University Ann Arbor’s previous campus was a 187-acre (76 ha) property situated along the banks of the Huron River, about ten minutes from downtown Ann Arbor, Michigan.
+The campus is now owned by University of Michigan.
+The current campus, formerly known as the North Campus, is located on Plymouth Road in Ann Arbor.

 Concordia is affiliated with the Lutheran Church–Missouri Synod (LCMS) and is a member of the Concordia University System.
 CUAA merged with Concordia University Wisconsin in 2013.